Annona x atemoya

 Description

-Atemoya is a custard apple relative not naturally occurring in nature.
-It is a hybrid cross between the Cherimoya (Annona cherimola) and Sugar apple (Annona squamosa).
-Like most other members of the Annona plant family, it has its origins in tropical America.
-Now a popular backyard fruit tree in many countries, it is also grown commercially in Australia, Israel and South Africa.
+Atemoya is a type of custard apple that does not grow naturally in the wild.
+It is a hybrid created by crossing Cherimoya (Annona cherimola) with Sugar Apple (Annona squamosa).
+Though like other Annona plants, it comes from tropical America.
+Today, it is grown in backyards around the world and farmed commercially in Australia, Israel, and South Africa.

-Fertilised flowers develop into medium-sized to large heart-shaped fruit, from 8 to 15 cm (3 to 6 in) in diameter and 0.3 to 1.0 kg (0.7 to 2.2 lbs )in weight, depending on the variety.
-The rind is thick and leathery, green with a lumpy surface and protects soft white pulp embedded with largish, smooth, dark brown, oblong seed.
+Once pollinated, the flowers develop into medium to large heart-shaped fruit, measuring 8 to 15 cm (3 to 6 inches) across and weighing between 0.3 and 1.0 kg (0.7 to 2.2 lbs), depending on the variety.
+The fruit has a thick, leathery green rind with a bumpy surface.
+Inside, there is soft white pulp with large, smooth, dark brown oblong seeds.

 Flowers (Photo by Antonio Jose Cespedes from Pixabay)